 - Cut figs in half or into wedges.
 Set on a plate with shavings of Parmesan cheese and drizzle with high-quality balsamic vinegar or fruit vinegar.
 Add a few twists of freshly ground black pepper.

 - Lay halved figs on a baking sheet and brush them with oil or melted butter.
-Sprinkle brown sugar and broil them until the fig tops bubble and start to brown on the edges.
+Sprinkle on some brown sugar and broil them until the fig tops bubble and start to brown on the edges.
 Serve with a slice of tangy cheese and a drizzle of balsamic glaze.

-- Add a small dollop of fresh creamy goat cheese and some toasted pine nuts on top of halved sweet figs, and serve on top of crusty bread.
+- Add a small dollop of fresh, creamy goat cheese and some toasted pine nuts on top of halved sweet figs and serve on top of crusty bread.